tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

             name: sass compile
             code: bundle exec sass --style compressed assets/scss/styles.scss:assets/css/styles.min.css --debug-info

 The first step that is used is `bundle-install` which is a step provided by wercker.
-It runs the `bundle instal` command in the root of the source directory to install the dependencies with leveraging the cache that is shared between builds to increase build speed.
-The second steps is the script step which allows you to execute shell script.
+It runs the `bundle install` command in the root of the source directory to install the dependencies with leveraging the cache that is shared between builds to increase build speed.

+The second steps is the `script` step which allows you to execute shell script.
 In this example script that executes a sass compile.

-Steps are executed sequencly and you can add as many steps as you want.
+Steps are executed sequentially and you can add as many steps as you want.

 ### Package